-All visitors to Tew Falls and Dundas Peak require an online reservation prior to visiting between May and November 2021.
-Reserve early to avoid disappointment.
+Between May and November, all visitors to Tew Falls and Dundas Peak require an online reservation prior to visiting.

 Tew falls may be known as a package deal with nearby Webster Falls, but it’s stunning in its own right.
 This slender beauty known as a ribbon waterfall happens to be the tallest in Hamilton.
 It also marks the beginning of an uphill forested hike towards Hamilton’s famous Dundas Peak with stunning valley views.